-15.14.4 Office
+15.14.40ffice

 The provision of office accommodation will be supported in appropriate areas of the city.
 Regard will be had to the scale of such development depending on location.
-All office proposals shall be accompanied by an architectural design statement which details the internal building design and layout to ensure a high standard of amenity for future employees, in relation to noise impact, daylight and sunlight, ventilation, etc.

-Applications for large scale office development should demonstrate how the proposal interacts with the public realm at street level to provide for active frontage and a high level of animation.
+All office proposals shall be accompanied by an architectural design statement which details the internal building design and layout to ensure a high standard of amenity for future employees, in relation to noise impact, daylight and sunlight, ventilation, etc. Applications for large scale office development should demonstrate how the proposal interacts with the public realm at street level to provide for active frontage and a high level of animation.

 Large scale office schemes, in excess of 5,000 sq. m., will be required to provide for an element of high quality, public open space or contribute to the public realm of the area through landscaped features such as roof terraces, courtyard gardens and enhanced amenity at street level.
+For schemes less than 5,000 sq. m, a high quality environment should be provided where feasible through measures such as landscaping and public realm enhancements.
 Such proposals should be accompanied by a landscape design report in this regard which demonstrates how the proposals contribute to the natural and built environment.
+As part of the Architectural Design Statement for larger office schemes, an assessment should be provided as to how the development would impact on other buildings in close proximity.

-15.14.5 Co-Working Spaces
+15.14.5Co-Working Spaces

 Co-working spaces are e-working hubs that enable a range of users to work independently in a collective space.
-Co- working spaces should provide for independent pods for individual e- working as well as larger meeting rooms and communal areas including food and beverage facilities to cater for all users.
+Co-working spaces should provide for independent pods for individual e- working as well as larger meeting rooms and communal areas including food and beverage facilities to cater for all users.